azeemprogrammer/Bootstrap-Hero-for-Coaching-Website/README.md

 To get started with this project, simply clone the repository and open the `index.html` file in your web browser.
 The website is designed to be responsive and should work on a variety of devices.

+## Developer

+This project was developed by M Azeem, a full stack developer and blogger with experience in building web applications using a variety of technologies, including HTML, CSS, JavaScript, React, Node.js, and MongoDB.
+Azeem is passionate about using technology to solve real-world problems and enjoys working on projects that challenge him to learn new skills and improve his existing ones.

 ## Contributing

 If you would like to contribute to this project, please fork the repository and create a new branch for your changes.
 Once you have made your changes, submit a pull request and we will review your changes.